AlphaGenes/AlphaPeel/docs/source/usage.rst

 Model parameter files
 ===============

-|Software| outputs three parameter files, ``.maf``, ``.seqError``, ``.genoError``.
+|Software| outputs three model parameter files, ``.maf``, ``.seqError``, ``.genoError``.
 These give the minor allele frequency, sequencing error rates, and genotyping error rates used.
 All three files contain a single column with an entry for each marker.

 Example ``.maf`` file for four loci: